ares-coding/portfolio-templates/README.md

 1. Fork the repo
 2. Create a new branch: `git checkout -b portfolio-v8-vue`
 3. Add your template in a clearly named folder
-4. Submit a pull request with a short description and preview screenshot
+4. Submit a PR with a short description and a preview screenshot

-Please ensure your template:
-- Is fully responsive (mobile + desktop)
-- Has no placeholder content from paid assets
-- Is free of unused dependencies
+Please ensure your template is fully responsive, free of paid assets, and clearly labeled with its stack and languages.

 ---